nbiish/tts-cli/IMPLEMENTATION_PROGRESS_SUMMARY.md

 ## 🔮 **FUTURE OUTLOOK**

 ### **Current State**
-We have a **fully functional, production-ready TTS tool** with isolated environments and **6 excellent TTS models** that provide voice cloning and high-quality speech generation.
+We have a **fully functional, production-ready TTS tool with isolated environments** with five excellent models that provide voice cloning and high-quality speech generation.
 The isolated environment system prevents all dependency conflicts, our testing-first approach eliminates misleading VRAM speculation, and we've eliminated fallback behavior for accurate status reporting.

 ### **Development Path**
-Focus on **enhancing the working models** and **implementing real functionality** for the placeholder models (ThinkSound, VibeVoice).
+Focus on enabling the remaining 2 models by installing required packages and converting CLI-based implementations to Python APIs.
 All models have complete implementation code - they just need the right dependencies and API integration.

 ### **Success Criteria**
 **ACHIEVED** - We have a working TTS tool with isolated environments that meets all core requirements.
-Additional models and features would be enhancements, not requirements.
+Additional models would be enhancements, not requirements.

 ### **Testing-First Philosophy**
 **IMPLEMENTED** - We now test all models on actual hardware rather than relying on theoretical specifications.
 This approach has already revealed that models work better on different platforms than their CUDA-based documentation suggests.

 ### **Transparency Philosophy**
 **IMPLEMENTED** - Models now fail properly with clear error messages instead of silently falling back.
 This provides honest feedback about implementation status and hardware compatibility.

+**ThinkSound Removal**: **COMPLETED** - Consistently failing model removed from codebase to improve user experience and focus development efforts on working implementations.

 ---